forestryio/forestry.io/hugo/content/blog/search-with-algolia-in-hugo.md

 {{% tip %}}

-In the example above, we set `baseName` to `algolia`, which tells Hugo to look for list templates with the algolia in the filename.
+In the example above, we set `baseName` to `algolia`, which tells Hugo to look for list templates with "algolia" in the filename.
 For example, `list.agolia.json`, `taxonomy.algolia.json`.

 {{% /tip %}}